1jour1vin

 About the wine:

 The wine has a pale ruby color with subtle garnet highlights.
 The nose is refined and complex, offering a rich variety of aromas.
 On the initial nose, there is a floral bouquet that combines fresh flowers (a hint of violet, cornflower, and elderflower) with dried wildflowers, as well as subtle notes of aging (mushrooms, forest floor, and wilted flowers).
-Next come ripe and dried red and black fruits (dried raspberry, fresh wild strawberry, tart red cherry—both fresh and dried—and a hint of fresh blueberry and blackberry), along with spicy and woody notes (licorice, white pepper, ground cumin, clove, toasted), complemented by a herbaceous freshness (crushed mint, rosemary) and a subtle note of graphite in the background.
+Next come ripe and dried red and black fruits (dried raspberry, fresh wild strawberry, tart red cherry—both fresh and dried—and a hint of fresh blueberry and blackberry), along with spicy and woody notes (licorice, white pepper, ground cumin, cloves, toasted notes), complemented by a herbaceous freshness (crushed mint, rosemary) and a subtle hint of graphite in the background.
 On the palate, the attack is very juicy, rich, and fruity.
 The wine expresses flavors of sweet wild strawberry, ripe raspberry, wild blackberry (in the background), blueberry, and tart red cherry.
-In the mid-palate, elegant woody notes (a touch of vanilla, toast, café au lait) and spicy notes (cumin, clove) emerge, along with hints of fresh flowers (peony, cornflower).
+In the mid-palate, there are elegant woody notes (a hint of vanilla, toasted aromas, and café au lait) and spicy notes (cumin, clove), as well as hints of fresh flowers (peony, cornflower).
 The tannins are fine and silky, yet well-structured.
-Beautiful, refreshing acidity; a fairly persistent finish with subtle tertiary notes that reflect the complexity on the nose.
+It has lovely, refreshing acidity and a fairly persistent finish, with subtle tertiary notes that mirror the complexity on the nose.
 A balanced, complex, and refined wine.

 No rating available